Their significance for mathematical cognition,

 Expanded abstract for PTAI Conference Nov 2017

-Some readers may wish to skip the preliminary remarks and jump straight to examples, e.g. the section on Representing possible processes.
+Some readers may wish to skip the preliminary remarks below and jump straight to examples, e.g. the section on Representing possible processes.

 An introduction to the Turing-inspired Meta-Morphogenesis project can be found here: